centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 > At least one of these policies must be selected.

+> Note: not discovered hosts (or no more discovered hosts) will not result to
+> disabled hosts in the Centreon configuration.
+Only discovered and excluded
+> hosts can be disabled in the configuration (see [exclusion](#exclusion)
+> mapper).

+Read the [example](#dynamically-update-your-configuration) below to better understand the scope of these policies.

 ### Plan execution

 The last step allows to choose between two execution methods.